 Assignments The term used when you wish to transfer your tenancy to another member of your household.
-The existing tenant would have to give up the tenancy and their rights are passed on to the other household member.
+The existing tenant would have to give up the tenancy and the rights of the tenancy be passed on to the other household member.